ykarmesh/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I am a Robotics Engineer at isee, a startup based in Boston that is working on automating the trucking industry.
+I am a Robotics Engineer at isee, a Boston-based startup aiming to automating the trucking industry.
+I’m interested in motion planning and controls for robotics, and have been researching how we can develop better deep learning algorithms for safe and online robot learning.
+I completed my Masters in Robotics Systems Development (MRSD) at the CMU Robotics Institute in 2020.
+In my free time, I love to read and hike.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Karmesh_Yadav_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.